 A Mango prepaid debit card is a stand-out option because it offers the opportunity to link a high-interest savings account to your card.

 This account has a lot going for it, including the fact that it can be opened even if your teen doesn’t have a checking account of their own.
-Your teen can open a linked Mango savings account with a deposit of just $25 and earn up to 6% APY (to qualify for this rate, your teen needs to make signature purchases totaling $1,500 after opening the account and maintain a minimum monthly balance of $25 after).
+They can open a linked Mango savings account with a deposit of just $25 and earn up to 6% APY (to qualify for this rate, they would need to make signature purchases totaling $1,500 after opening the account and maintain a minimum monthly balance of $25 after).

 There is no activation fee, but there is a monthly charge of $5 and a $3 ATM withdrawal fee.
 This card can be used online or anywhere Mastercard is accepted.
 Mango can also be used virtually from your phone when you enable this from the app.